-The Varsity programme is an extension of the physical education programme and thus contributes to the achievement of the overall aim by instilling a high degree of self-discipline, the desire to excel, and the willingness to sacrifice personal interest for coordinated team effort.
-The Varsity programme also provides an opportunity for involvement with contemporary university and college students, thereby bringing the Royal Military College into the focus of the civilian community.
+The Varsity Program is an extension of the Physical Education Program and thus contributes to the achievement of the overall aim by instilling a high degree of self-discipline, the desire to excel, and the willingness to sacrifice personal interest for coordinated team effort.
+The Varsity Program also provides an opportunity for involvement with contemporary university and college students, thereby bringing the Royal Military College into the focus of the civilian community.